-The following blocking The following blocking codes will block operation until the control determines the situation safe for boiler operation.
-FLUE TEMP HIGH E07 PUMP OFF TIME E07 indicates the flue sensor temperature is excessive and above 210°F. When E07 is displayed the boiler will not respond to a demand for heat.
+FLUE TEMP HIGH E07 PUMP OFF TIME E07 indicates the flue sensor temperature is excessive and above 210°F. When E07 is displayed the boiler will not respond to a demand for heat and begin to modulate down on vent temp rather than supply temp.
+During reduced modulation, the display will show VENT RED MODULATION, and the second line will alternate between PUMP ON TIME and the actual vent temperature.
 When the flue temperature decreases below 194°F, the display will return to normal and allow the boiler to respond to a heat demand.
-The bottom line indicates the status of the pump.
-The pump will remain off when this error is displayed.
-Check the flue for obstructions and any sign of damage, especially signs of excessive heat.
+1. Check the flue for obstructions and any sign of damage, especially signs of excessive heat.
 Repair as necessary.
-Run the boiler and check the flue temperature with an external thermometer.
+2. Run the boiler and check the flue temperature with an external thermometer.
 If the flue temperature on the thermometer does not agree with the flue temperature displayed in the status menu, inspect the wiring to the flue temperature sensor in the boiler and repair as necessary.
 If the wiring is intact replace the flue sensor.
-If the flue temperature is excessive on the status menu and the test thermometer reads the same, check and adjust combustion controls on the boiler.
-If the problem persists, inspect the target wall in the combustion chamber and replace it if cracked or damaged.
+3. If the flue temperature is excessive on the status menu and the test thermometer reads the same, check and adjust combustion controls on the boiler.
 LINE VOLTAGE E19 PUMP OFF E19 indicates the line voltage frequency is out of range.
 This could happen if the boiler is being powered from a small gasoline powered generator that is overloaded or not functioning correctly.
 Inspect power wiring to the boiler and repair as necessary.
 If connected to line voltage, notify the power company.
-If connected to an alternate power source such as a generator or inverter, make sure the line voltage frequency supplied by the device is 60 Hz.
+If connected to an alternate power source such as a generator or inverter, make sure the line voltage frequency supplied by the device is 47 - 62.5 Hz.

-Table 29 - Boiler Error and Fault Codes
+Table 32 - Boiler Error and Fault Codes